finance calculator

 How to use this calculator

-3. Review the new monthly payment, total interest, and total paid including the fee.
+3. Click calculate to see your estimated current payoff months and total interest compared with the new consolidation loan’s payment, total interest, and total amount paid including the fee.

 Inputs explained